Arjan Raikhy: Leicester City

 On 17 August 2023, Raikhy signed for Leicester City.
 On 27 January 2024, he made his debut for the club as an 81st-minute substitute in a 3–0 FA Cup home win against Birmingham City.

 Boston United

 On 5 July 2025, Raikhy signed for National League club Boston United on a two-year deal.

 On 17 September 2025, he joined Morecambe on loan.
+On 17 December, his loan was extended for the remainder of the season.
+However, on 17 January 2026, Raikhy was recalled from the loan by Boston United.

 Personal life

 Raikhy is from a British Punjabi Sikh family, he was born in Wolverhampton and attended school in Telford.